 Anyway, two things make this graphic compelling.
 The first is that it’s a nine-year period of time.
 That’s a significant number of years, one that makes a case worthy of a peak performance Hall of Fame case.
 And, by the way, if you extend it to ten years through 1965 (with 10 being a magic number of sorts), Boyer still has the 6th highest WAR.

-And, finally, durability counts too, counting a lot in my book.
+And, finally, durability counts, too, and it counts a lot in my book.
 Only Mays and Aaron played in more than the 1,520 games Boyer played in from 1956-64.

 Remember this: Boyer’s strength in his WAR is based on his combination of hitting and fielding.
 We can see his hitting excellence easily on his Baseball-Reference page, again, looking at his peak years (1956-64):